-The Program is designed to allow students to complete the requirements for both degrees under the normal timeline for undergraduate enrollment of 4 years.
+The Program is designed to allow students to complete the requirements for two degrees under the normal timeline for undergraduate enrollment of 4 years.
 AU students must complete 80 credits in residence at AU and therefore, typically spend their first three semesters as full-time students at AU before enrolling at RU.
 After completing four semesters at RU, and a minimum of 62 credit hours, students return to AU to complete remaining requirements at AU.

-RU offers several Japanese-language degree programs for students who are fluent in Japanese, as well as an English-language degree in International Relations.
+RU offers several Japanese-language degree programs for students with advanced proficiency in Japanese, as well as two English-language degree options.

-Students are required to pass the Japanese Language Proficiency Test (JLPT) at Level 1 in order to be eligible for a Japanese-language degree program at RU.
+Pass the Japanese Language Proficiency Test (JLPT) at Level 1.
 The JLPT is offered in the U.S. in December each year through the Japan Foundation and is administered by the American Association of Teachers of Japanese.
-Students must register for the exam well in advance of the testing date.
-Students considering applying to the Program would ideally take the exam in December of their freshman year so that the results would be available to submit with the other application materials.
+Students must register for the exam well in advance of the testing date and would ideally take the exam in December of their freshman year so that the results are available to submit with the other application materials.

 There is no language requirement for students to be eligible for one of the English taught degrees.
 However, these students will be required to take some Japanese language courses while at RU.

 Academic Calendar at RU

 During the first two years at SIS, students register with the advice of their academic advisor to ensure that they will be able to complete all SIS core requirements and AU general education requirements over the course of the 4 year period.
 While studying at RU, the process below will be followed:

 Students are required to communicate with their AU advisor before registering for courses at RU to ensure that credits earned at RU can be applied toward the student’s AU degree.

 Students register for RU courses once they arrive on-site at RU prior to the start of the semester.